In Desert and Wilderness (1973 film)

-Desert and Wilderness (W pustyni i w puszczy) is a 1973 Polish film directed by Władysław Ślesicki.
+In Desert and Wilderness (W pustyni i w puszczy) is a 1973 Polish film directed by Władysław Ślesicki.
 Adapted from the 1911 novel In Desert and Wilderness by Henryk Sienkiewicz, it tells the story of two kids, Staś Tarkowski and Nel Rawlison, kidnapped by the rebels during Mahdi's rebellion in Sudan.

 The film is 193 minutes long and is composed of 2 parts which were shown separately in theaters.
 Work on it started in 1971.
 It was filmed in Egypt, Sudan and Bulgaria, with an international cast and crew.
 At the same time, a four-part miniseries was made.
 It is similar to the film but has some additional scenes as well as some altered scenes.
 Another adaptation was released in 2001.

+The film remains to this day the second most-watched Polish film in cinemas in history with 31 million viewers seeing the film only in the period of the Polish People's Republic (until 1989).